kchapelier/cellular-automata-voxel-shader/README.md

 This feature should not be executed in conjunction with multi-state rules (Generations, Cyclic R/T/C/N and NLUKY) if you care about correctness.

+## Examples in the wild

+See the [gallery](https://github.com/kchapelier/cellular-automata-voxel-shader/blob/master/GALLERY.md) for several examples.

 ## Changelog

 ### 0.4.0 (2017-04-23) :